hgn/hippod/docs/README.md

 Larger software projects often utilizes many different test systems.
-Each test system/product comes with it own reporting tool making it difficult to get an unified view across this heterogeneous landscape for specific software versions.
-With Hippod tests are still executed with your current best suited tools, Hippod collects, harmonize & manage tests and the particular results in one generic framework.
+Each test system/product comes with it own reporting tool making it difficult to get an unified view across this heterogeneous test landscape for specific software versions.
+With Hippod tests are still executed with your current best suited tools.
+Hippod collects, harmonize & manage tests and results in one generic framework.

 ![alt text](images/hippod-test-system-interaction.png "Architecture")